-A so-called glacial cirque on Mount.
-Washington in New Hampshire, Tuckerman Ravine provides unique spring skiing and snowboarding opportunities.
-It's open year-round to hikers, skiers, and other winter sports enthusiasts, but since there's a significant risk of an avalanche during prime skiing months, Tuckerman Ravine is not a good choice for the novice skier in the winter time.
+A so-called glacial cirque on the southeast face of Mount.
+Washington in New Hampshire, Tuckerman Ravine provides a unique spring skiing and snowboarding opportunity.
+It's open year-round to hikers, skiers, and other outdoor enthusiasts, but since there's a significant risk of an avalanche during prime skiing months, Tuckerman Ravine is not a good choice for the novice skier in the middle of winter.

-This is the definition of extreme skiing, but if you're up for the challenge, Tuckerman Ravine and Mount Washington will definitely give you the experience to remember.
+This is the very definition of extreme skiing in the eastern U.S., but if you're up for the challenge, Tuckerman Ravine and Mount Washington will definitely give you an experience to remember.

 Tuckerman Ravine Perfect for Spring

 Tuckerman Ravine is a vast open bowl perched on the east slope of Mount Washington, the highest mountain in the Northeast.

 Every spring, expert, and extreme skiers and snowboarders make a pilgrimage there.
 The journey begins in your hiking shoes, as you walk up the 3.1-mile well-worn trail to the base of the ravine.
 Once there, you put on the skis or snowboard boots you've been carrying, hook the skis or board on a backpack, and start climbing up the steep slope toward the rim.